gustavobarbosab/neural-network/README.md

-# EMNIST - CONVOLUTIONAL NEURAL NETWORK
+# EMNIST - Convolutional Neural Network (CNN)

-A simple application using a Convolutional Neural Network (CNN) using the EMNIST dataset.
+A simple application using a CNN and the EMNIST dataset.

 ## Network architecture